xLAva/JediAcademyLinux/README.md

 Also a small translation string was added for the resolution selection.
 The game runs fine without this asset file.

-If you want to use it, download the additional asset file and place it into the folowing folder of your "Jedi Knight III: Jedi Academy" installation:
+If you want to use it, download the additional asset file and place it into the following folder of your "Jedi Knight III: Jedi Academy" installation:

 https://github.com/xLAva/JediAcademyLinux/tree/HmdSupportDK2/binary/base/assets4.pk3 ->